Carolyn Ainslie, vice president for finance and treasurer

 For the purposes of this policy, please note a general reference to "federal regulations" is being used, in lieu of specific references to each of the following CFRs: 2 CFR Part 200 (Uniform Guidance), 2 CFR Part 215 (Circular A-21) and 2 CFR Part 220 (Circular A-110).
 Please read the Notice of Award and the agency's terms and conditions regarding the applicability of these federal regulations.

-The University is required by federal and non-federal sponsors to assure that effort expended on sponsored activities justifies the salaries charged to those projects.
-The University provides this assurance by requiring periodic effort reports for each individual whose salary is charged (or cost shared) to one or more sponsored activities or projects during the effort reporting period.
+The University is required by federal and non-federal sponsors to assure charges to sponsored projects for salaries and wages are based on records that accurately reflect the work performed.
+The University provides this assurance by requiring periodic effort reports for each individual whose salary is charged (or cost shared) to one or more sponsored projects during the effort reporting period.
 The effort reports indicate the percentages of the individual’s effort that are dedicated to the sponsored project(s).
 PIs responsible for these reports must judge, compare, and certify that efforts reported are reasonable.

 DEGREE OF TOLERANCE

 OMB federal regulations recognize that, in an academic setting, teaching, research, service, and administration are often inextricably intermingled.
 A precise assessment of factors that contribute to costs is not always feasible, nor is it expected.
 Reliance, therefore, is placed on estimates in which a degree of tolerance is appropriate.

 In considering effort certifications for sponsored activities, if the payroll percentage on the effort report reasonably reflects one’s effort within a tolerable variance threshold (plus or minus 5%), then the amount may be confirmed as a reasonable estimate.
 If the difference between the estimate and the payroll percentage for a sponsored project is greater than the tolerable variance threshold of 5%, then the PI needs to inform the department manager to process payroll corrections to reflect the correct percentage effort.